Prashant-dot1/Prashant-dot1/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Prashant
 --------------------------------------------------------------------------------------------------------------------------------------
-Software Developer II | Building in Rust 🦀
+Software Developer II 🦀
 --------------------------------------------
-I'm currently working as an SDE 2 at Nielsen Media, focusing on enhancing my skills and diving deeper into Rust.
+I'm currently working as an SDE 2 at Zomato.
 I'm passionate about building efficient, scalable systems and contributing to open source projects.
-My journey in Rust has been both challenging and rewarding, and I'm always eager to collaborate on interesting projects.
+I'm always eager to collaborate on interesting projects.
 * 🌍  I'm based in India
 * ✉️  You can contact me at [puriprashant14@gmail.com](mailto:puriprashant14@gmail.com)
 * 🧠  I'm learning/building in Rust 🦀
-* 🤝  Open to collaborating on Rust-based projects and open source contributions
+* 🤝  Open to collaborating on open source contributions

 ### Skills